-Tutorial: Visualize and analyze events from your Azure Digital Twins spaces by using Time Series Insights
+Tutorial: Visualize and analyze events from Azure Digital Twins by using Time Series Insights

 After you deploy your Azure Digital Twins instance, provision your spaces, and implement a custom function to monitor specific conditions, you can visualize the events and data coming from your spaces to look for trends and anomalies.